ProfessionalWiki/IdGenerator/README.md

 ## Installation

-The recommended way to install Numeric Id is using [Composer](https://getcomposer.org) with [MediaWiki's built-in support for Composer](https://professional.wiki/en/articles/installing-mediawiki-extensions-with-composer).
+The recommended way to install ID Generator is using [Composer](https://getcomposer.org) with [MediaWiki's built-in support for Composer](https://professional.wiki/en/articles/installing-mediawiki-extensions-with-composer).

 ### Step 1